-GRAND OPENING ON SEPTEMBER 22: Dustinguished guests, the campus community and ainmi will calculate the formal requenting of Holart Hall, WPC's glamous and newly renovated and expanded communication center.
-A day-long schedule of events will mark the occasion, including coremonies for invited guests and special routes for the campus community from 2 to 5 pm.
+GRAND OPENING ON SEPTEMBER 22: Distinguished guests, the campus community and alumni will celebrate the formal reopening of Hobart Hall, WPC's glamorous and newly renovated and expanded communication center.
+A day-long schedule of events will mark the occasion, including ceremonies for invited guests and special tours for the campus community from 2 to 5 pm.
 The state-of-the-art facility includes uplink and downlink satellites connecting the college to the world.

-Bonaparte Is Interim Dean of Science and Health

-Beverly H. Bonaparte, an expert on national and international health care, has been named interim dean of the School of Science and Health.
+Bonaparte Is Interim Dean of Science and Health Beverly H. Bonaparte, an expert on national and international health care, has been named interim dean of the School of Science and Health.

 Bonaparte, who has extensive administrative and academic experience, is the president of The Gladstone Group, Inc., an international health care consulting firm in New York City, which she founded in 1989.
 During 1991-92 she was contracted to provide leadership and executive management for the nursing and patient care services departments at University Hospital, University of Medicine and Dentistry of New Jersey in Newark.

-From 1986 to 1989 she was assistant vice president of comporten running at the New York City Health and Hospitals Corporation and from 1981 to 1986 served as dean of the Leinhard School of Nursing at Pace University.
-She has held other administrative and consulting positions at New York University's School of Education, Health, Nursing and Health Professions, Phoeb Hospital in Liberia, West Africa; Long Island Jewish-Hillside Medical Center, and Whitestone Hospital in Queens, New York.

-(Continued on page 7)

-Speert and Smith Outline College's Plans for 1993-94

-President Arnold Speer and Eleanor Smith, vice president for academic affairs and provost, opened the fall semester on September 2 with speeches to faculty and staff outlining their plans for the new academic year and calling for the campus community to work together as the college moves to meet the challenges ahead.
+From 1986 to 1989 she was assistant vice president of corporate nursing at the New York City Health and Hospitals Corporation and from 1981 to 1986 served as dean of the Leinhard School of Nursing at Pace University.
+She has held other administrative and consulting positions at New York University's School of Education, Health, Nursing and Health Professions: Phebe Hospital in Liberia, West Africa; Long Island Jewish-Hillside Medical Center; and Whitestone Hospital in Queens, New York.
+(Continued on page 7) Speert and Smith Outline College's Plans for 1993-94 President Arnold Speert and Eleanor Smith, vice president for academic affairs and provost, opened the fall semester on September 2 with speeches to faculty and staff outlining their plans for the new academic year and calling for the campus community to work together as the college moves to meet the challenges ahead.
 Both Speert and Smith spoke of efforts to improve advisement of students, which was criticized by last year's graduating seniors, and the need to attract a diverse group of new faculty.
-(Continued on page 5)

-"Mary Ellen Kramer was a spirited artist who used the world as her canvas and people as her medium.
+(Continued on page 5) In Memoriam "Mary Ellen Kramer was a spirited artist who used the world as her canvas and people as her medium.
 She was able to excite and invigorate all with whom she worked."

-President Arnold Speert

-(See page 7)

-FOCUS ON

-WPC on Vacation

-A special "thank you" to all who shared their vacation experiences.
+President Arnold Speert (See page 7) FOCUS ON WPC on Vacation A special "thank you" to all who shared their vacation experiences.
 Here's how some of your colleagues spent summer '93.
+Marina Cunningham, continuing education, combined business with pleasure, leading a "cultural odyssey" Susan Kuveke, special education & to board their "vacht" Imperial became their own personal "yacht," carrying them across the Hudson to New York's shores for Festival.
+"Sometimes, though," she says, closer to home - with visits to the State Park.
+It was a fabulous giving," she "we staved Grier, accounting & law, covered more than 25,000 miles, stopping at such exotic spots as Kuala Lumpur, Borneo, Singapore, Bali and Jakarta....
+Pat Huber, exercise & movement sciences, spent the summer "appreciating this country of ours," relaxing on the beach listening to the whippoorwill at dusk says she was dismayed by Washington, D.C....
+Diane Kaiser.

-Marina Cunningham, continuing education, combined business with pleasure, leading a "cultural odysesey" sponsored by the college to Russia during June.
-Fellow tournates included Susan Kuveke, special education & counseling, Kuveke's husband Peter, and Noiman Fountoukidis, husband of Dona Fountoukidis, planning, research and evaluation.
-The group visited Moscow, Vladimis, Studia und St. Petersburg, took an escorted tour to Pushkin and St. Carbternis's Palace, and partook of cultural delights including the circus, ballet and musical entertrainments...
-Marjorie Goldstein, special education of counseling, and her husband "delicated Wednesdays to us."
-The ferry at Port
+Cunningham in Russia Noiman Fountoukidis, husband of Dona Fountoukidis, planning, research and evaluation.
+The group visited Moscow, took an escorted tour to Pushkin and St. Marjorie Goldstein, special education & counseling, and her husband "dedicated Wednesdays to us."
+The ferry at Port she traveled the Blue Ridge Parkway ("almost heaven") with her sister.